FilippoMoro/filippomoro.github.io/_posts/2026-03-17-cosyne2026_neuroai.md

   <img src="/images/Blog_Cosyne2026/DenRAM.png" width="90%" alt="DenRAM - Dendritic architecture with delays"/>
 </p>
 <p align="center">
-  <em>DenRAM mimics dendritic arbors with synaptic elements that delay and weigh input spikes, converging to an output Leaky-Integrate-and-Fire neuron.</a>.</em>
+  <em>DenRAM mimics dendritic arbors with synaptic elements that delay and weigh input spikes, converging to an output Leaky-Integrate-and-Fire neuron.</em>
 </p>

 In **DenRAM** ([D'Agostino, Moro et al., *Nature Communications* 2024](https://www.nature.com/articles/s41467-024-57108-x)), we built a neuromorphic hardware architecture that uses Resistive RAM (RRAM) to implement dendritic delays with ultra-low power consumption.
 Delay-based spiking networks turn out to be significantly more efficient than recurrent models: we demonstrated a **5× reduction in power** and up to a **35× reduction in memory footprint** on ECG anomaly detection and keyword spotting benchmarks.

-One limitation of DenRAM is that it does not train the delays explicitely.
+One limitation of DenRAM is that it does not train the delays explicitly.
 This motivated **DelGrad** ([Göltz, Weber, Kriener et al., *Nature Communications* 2025](https://www.nature.com/articles/s41467-025-57628-w)), an algorithm that derives exact, event-based gradients for both synaptic weights *and* delays in spiking networks.
 DelGrad is compatible with LIF neurons and has been validated on neuromorphic hardware (BrainScaleS), where training axonal delays reduces test error meaningfully even under the noise of analog hardware.

 Together, DenRAM and DelGrad make the case that the mechanical richness of dendrites — specifically, their temporal structure — is a powerful computational resource.